 What is the challenge?

-Throughout its 200-year existence, our industrialised society has been dominated by a linear way of producing and consuming goods.
+Throughout its more than 200-year existence, our industrialised society has been dominated by a linear way of producing and consuming goods.
 Raw materials are extracted, worked, used up and finally discarded.
-This spells a waste of limited resources.
-It also exacerbates the risk of unstable prices for, and unreliable supplies of, raw materials, which affects not only resource-intensive sectors but the whole of society.
+This involves wasting limited resources.
+It also exacerbates risks of volatile raw-material prices and an insecure supply of raw materials, with repercussions not only on resource-intensive sectors but on the whole of society.

-We therefore need to shift from a linear to a circular societal system, with an economy based on more closed-loop material flows.
-Industry needs to boost its rate of reuse, repair and remanufacturing of products and components.
-There also needs to be a marked increase in recycling of materials from products and components.
-However, the gaps in knowledge of how to develop resource-efficient, circular solutions are large.
+We therefore need to move from a linear to a circular social system, with an economy based on more closed-loop material flows.
+Industry needs reuse, repair and remanufacture products and components on a much larger scale.
+There also needs to be a marked increase in recovery and recycling of materials from products and components.
+However, there are major gaps in knowledge of how to develop resource-efficient, circular solutions.

 How can the programme contribute to solutions?

-Mistra REES’ remit is to develop principles, methods and guidelines that make resource-efficient products, services and business models possible.
+The task of Mistra REES (Resource-Efficient and Effective Solutions) is to develop principles, methods and guidelines that make resource-efficient products, services and business models possible.
 Another aim is to propose policy instruments and policy packages that favour the transition to a more circular economy.

-Twelve companies and two municipalities and non-profit organisations are taking part in the programme, which comprises seven connected projects.
-In the first project, a knowledge base is being created for the rest of the programme through exploration of which conditions in which products and services are more resource-efficient.
-Business and policy drivers and obstacles are also being studied.
-Based on the first project, there are three projects to devise methods and tools for developing products and services, business models and policies.
-In addition, there is a project to synthesise knowledge in the above-mentioned projects and explore scope for different parts of a circular economy to work together efficiently.
-The last two projects in the programme serve to disseminate the results to specific target groups.
+Three projects involved devising methods and tools for developing products and services, business models and policies.
+These were followed by a project to synthesise knowledge in the above-mentioned projects and explore scope for various parts of a circular economy to work together efficiently.
+The last two projects in the programme focused on disseminating the results to specific target groups.